phpro/soap-client/docs/cli/generate-classmap.md

 When the value-objects are generated, we need to tell SOAP about how the PHP classes are mapped to the XSD types.
  This is done by a class map, which can be a really boring manual task.
- Luckily a class map generator is added, which you can use to parse the classmap from the WSDL.
+ Luckily a class map generator is added, which you can use to parse the classmap from the WSDL (**Make sure you have the development dependencies installed**).

 ```sh
 $ soap-client generate:classmap                                                                                                                                    [16:13:31]